stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 The entity tree supports drag & drop, meaning that you can easily rearrange entities with your mouse.

 > [!NOTE]
-> Keep in mind that dropping the selection between two elements will move it between them, while dropping onto an element will move the selection inside of it.
+> Keep in mind that dropping the selection between two elements will move it there, while dropping onto an element will move the selection inside of it.
 >
 > TODO: VISUALIZATION

-## Transforming entities

-The [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md) displays a transformation gizmo next to selected entities.
-You can use it to move, rotate and scale objects in a visual way by clicking on a part of the gizmo and dragging it.

-TODO: IMAGE

-You can also set explicit values by editing properties of the transform component of an entity in the **Property grid**.

-For more information about how to use the Viewport, visit [Viewport](../game-studio/dedicated-editors/scene-editor/viewport.md).

 ## Editing entities